Hassaku: Cultivation

 In 1964, it was reported that hassaku cultivation in Japan exceeded 2,500 acres, mostly in the Hiroshima prefecture of its origin.
-However, during the 1960's, hassaku has been increasingly planted elsewhere.
+However, during the 1960s, hassaku has been increasingly planted elsewhere.

 Today, most hassaku is produced in Wakayama Prefecture, representing about 60% of the Japanese output.

 Several populations of the trees were infested with Citrus tristeza virus which caused stunted growth and destroyed the harvest after 15-20 years.

 Use

-An extraction from the young fruits have been used medically in skin care treatments for patients with atopic dermatitis.
+An extraction from the young fruits has been used medically in skin care treatments for patients with atopic dermatitis.

 Others

-Hassa-kun is a local mascot character which represents Inno-shima in Hiroshima prefecture to enhance image and promote tourism.
+Hassa-kun is a local mascot character which represents Innoshima in Hiroshima Prefecture to enhance image and promote tourism.